mhowlett/ngx_data_vs_time/README.md

 # ngx_data_vs_time

-This is an nginx module for providing simulation data to datavstime.com.
-In fact, it's the backend used by the demo on the website.
+This is an nginx module that exposes data in a format suitable for use by the datavstime Proxy Adapter.
+In fact, it provides data for the main demo.

-I built this because DvT can put considerable strain on the datasource it's connected to, so I wanted something very performant for the demo.
+I built it because DvT can put considerable strain on the data source it's connected to so I wanted something very performant for the demo.
 I expect ngx_data_vs_time is probably at least a couple of orders of magnitude quicker than connecting to a real database (it's doing far less work).

-Currently, providing simulation data is all it can do.
-In the future, it may get extended to enable proxying of data from common data sources, though where possible this functionality will be included directly in the front end.
+Now I've created this, I remember how much more effort it is to write something in C compared to a higher level (but still quite performant) language such as go or C#.

+If you would like to create your own custom data provider for DvT, I would recommend you don't start here, rather check out one of the [higher level language examples](https://github.com/mhowlett/datavstime-examples).

 ## Docker